Hex Mazes: rules, strategy, and free play

 THE RULES

-1. Start at the marked start hex; end at the marked end hex.
-Both endpoints are pre-marked.
-Your path must begin at the start and finish at the end with no detours afterwards.
+1. Start at the marked start hex; finish at the marked end hex.
+Both endpoints are marked.
+Your route must begin at the start and finish at the end.

 BEGINNER STRATEGY